CodefoundryDE/LegacyWrapper/Readme.md

 ## Further reading

 View [this blog post](https://codefoundry.de/programming/2015/09/28/legacy-wrapper-invoking-an-unmanaged-32bit-library-out-of-a-64bit-process.html) to obtain a basic understanding of how the library works internally.
+[There is also a blog post about the new 64bit feature in LegacyWrapper 2.1](https://codefoundry.de/programming/2017/08/20/legacywrapper-2-1-is-out.html).

 ## Contributing